Skip main navigation

 State Negotiated Levels of Performance

-The Governor (state), Secretary of Labor in conjunction with the Secretary of Education, will reach mutually agreed upon levels of performance for each of the indicators in each of the core programs.1 The Departments and state shall take the following factors into consideration when setting adjusted levels of performance:
+The Governor (state), Secretary of the Department of Labor (DOL) in conjunction with the Secretary of the Department of Education (DOE), will reach mutually agreed upon levels of performance for each of the indicators in each of the core programs.1 The Departments and state shall take the following factors into consideration when setting negotiated levels of performance:

-1. How levels involved compare with the State adjusted levels of performance established for other states.
+1. How levels involved compare with the State negotiated levels of performance established for other states.

 3. The extent to which the levels involved promote continuous improvement in performance accountability on the performance accountability measures by such State and ensure optimal return on the investment of federal funds.

 4. The extent to which the levels involved will assist the state in meeting the national goals.
-The Secretary of Labor in conjunction with the Secretary of Education shall establish performance goals for the core programs in accordance with the Government Performance and Results Act (GPRA) of 1993 and GPRA Modernization Act of 2010.
+The DOL Secretary in conjunction with the DOE Secretary shall establish national performance goals for the core programs in accordance with the Government Performance and Results Act (GPRA) of 1993 and GPRA Modernization Act of 2010.
 These are long term national goals for the primary indicators of performance to be achieved by each program.

 5. The state must solicit public comment for the "Expected Levels of Performance" and incorporate them into the state plan prior to submission to the federal Department of Labor.